BendingUnit-22/homotopy-jailbreak/README.md

 4. `iterations`: is a list of the total iterations (iteration index) taken to find a jailbreak for every task.
 5. `losses`: is a list of lists, where each element list tracks the change in loss for a given prompt as the suffix is optimized.
 6. `adv_strings`: is a list of adversarial suffixes that either succeeded or failed at the end of available iterations.

+The output for H-AutoDAN will be identical, with an additional field `adv_string_pop`, which is a list of lists, containing the 256 candidate suffixes at the last iteration for each input prompt.